-INTERNATIONAL MARKETING
+BUSINESS CERTIFICATE IN INTERNATIONAL MARKETING

-This program is designed to provide a selection of courses that will assist those who wish to gain an understanding of what is required to market a product or service as well as understand the specifics required to either import or export.
-It would be of interest to those looking for entrepreneurial people who wish to do it on their own.
+This program is designed to provide a selection of courses that will assist those who want to gain an understanding of what is required to market a product or service as well as to understand the specifics required to import or export.
+It will be of interest to entrepreneurial people who wish to do it on their own.

-MKTG 102 Essentials of Marketing
+MKTG 102 Essentials of Marketing ÷

-MKTG 202 Principles of Promotional Marketing
+MKTG 202 Principles of Promotional Marketing ļ

 MKTG 219 Professional Sales 1

-MKTG 322 Advertising 1
+MKTG 322 Advertising Strategies

 MKTG 340 Marketing Planning Fundamentals

-MKTG 341 Marketing Research
+MKTG 341 Intro to Marketing Research

 MKTG 342 Trade Show Marketing

-MKTG 414 International Marketing Management
+MKTG 414 International Marketing Management • •

-MKTG 501 Strategic Marketing Management
+MKTG 501 Strategic Marketing Management Simulation on

+Compl ete 3 of the following: